 Between 2008 and 2010, over 2,500 children were treated in South Carolina’s hospitals for a sports-related TBI.
 Since many young athletes are diagnosed by athletic trainers and never see a doctor, the actual number of sports-related head injuries is probably much higher.
 When playing sports for their school, in a league, or just for fun, make sure your children understand the importance of wearing proper equipment and playing by the rules.

 A traumatic brain injury can happen to anyone.
 Victims and their families do not have to feel alone.
-Our firm has handled many traumatic brain injury cases and we are here to answer your questions and provide help.
+Our firm has handled many traumatic brain injury cases and we are here to answer your questions and provide guidance.
 If you want more information, or would like to discuss a case, call me today at (803) 790-2800 or contact us via the live chat box below.